Abstract nouns in English: Usage, examples and exercises

 -ment

-Nouns with the suffix “ment” usually have a verb stem that turns an action into a concept that can be used as a noun in a sentence.
+Nouns with the suffix “ment” typically originate from a verb stem, converting an action into a concept that can be employed as a noun in a sentence.

 judgment